TV Pop Diaries

 Stormy Weather

-Her appearances in Jack Hylton shows on stage would extend to TV once Associated-Rediffusion came on air, a channel which Hylton was connected with, guaranteeing her exposure to the areas of the UK that had ITV.
+The genesis of Shirley Bassey's fame pretty much co-insides with the genesis of ITV.
+Just a few days' after the station launched Bassey made her TV debut.
+Philips' Johnny Franz claimed to have seen her on TV and as a result signed her.
+It was presumably the above appearance.
+However, her first release, Burn My Candle, released in February 1956 didn't do much business.
+Her appearances in Jack Hylton stage shows would extend to TV once Associated-Rediffusion came on air, a channel which Hylton was connected with, guaranteeing her exposure to the areas of the UK that had ITV.
 Bassey probably becomes the first singer in the UK to use TV to make them a star.

 The Bay City Rollers